Nationals Arm Race

 Q: How concerned are the Nats about Zimmerman’s shoulder?

-A: Can’t speak for the team, but is anyone happy with Ryan Zimmerman’s throwing issues right now?
+A: Can’t speak for the team, but is anyone happy with Ryan Zimmerman‘s throwing issues right now?
 Nothing has changed from what I wrote in Mid-April about the situation.
 And I don’t know what the team is going to do with him.
-I read a quote from an anonymous front office type after Zimmerman signed his big deal and the quote read that the Nationals “now have two $100M contracts but zero $100M players.”
+Jon Heyman quoted an anonymous competing Front Office executive after Zimmerman signed his big deal that the Nationals “now have two $100M contracts but no $100M players.”
 It pissed me off at the time … but is really hard to argue against now.
 Will these contracts hamper this team’s development and/or ability to sign all its players in a few years time?
 We’ll see.
 Boswell mirrors what i’ve written before; the team has no place to put Zimmerman and they have to just ride it out.

 Q: Drew Storen looks like a different pitcher this year.
 ERA is up to 4.73, and for the first year since his debut I’m nervous when he takes the mound.
 What gives?